SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

 7. Choose **Finish**.

-8. A pane indicates that your script is being applied.
-When it is done, choose **View updated site**.
+8. A notification bar will be displayed indicating that your script is being applied.
+To invoke the site design information panel, click the **View progress** link.
+Once the script(s) have completed the notification banner message will change to **Site Design applied.
+Refresh this site to see the changes.**, allowing you to either invoke the panel or refresh the page.

 9. You will see the custom list on the page.